J-Puls/J-Puls/README.md

 Just want to send me a funny meme?

 jeff.puls@pm.me

-Just shoot me an email and I'll get back to you as quickly as I can.

 ## 💩 Some Things I Enjoy
 <span> </span>✒️ Graphic design and digital art